-Last year I attended the launch of Cape Winelands Cuisine and one of the recipe cards we were given was for this Venison Pie With A Buttermilk Pastry Topping.
+Last year I attended the launch of Cape Winelands Cuisine at Pierneef à La Motte and one of the recipe cards we were given was for this Venison Pie With A Buttermilk Pastry Topping.
 I am very lucky in that we have a few friends with access to venison through their hunting and we were given quite a bit of springbok at a bargain price.
+I try and stock up on venison during hunting season.
+For us in South Africa, this is usually around June.
 This buttermilk pastry was a new one for me, and I just loved the way it taste.
-When ever I make pastry there are left overs, and I have frozen the rest for future use.
+When ever I make pastry there are leftovers, and I have frozen the rest for future use.
 I cannot imagine what life would be like without my freezer.
 I prefer to buy meat on special and in bulk, so this means I can preserve my meat easily.
 Can you imagine a life without this luxury.
 It is something we can take for granted really.

 Do you buy and freeze, or buy as you need?